 Cleanability is about practicality.
-The easier a high chair is to clean, the more time Mom or Dad will have for something else.
-(Like snuggling the baby!)
+The easier a high chair is to clean, the more time Mom or Dad will have for everything else (like snuggling the baby!).
 Crumbs fall into tough-to-clean crevices, purees seep into the the seat cushion, mushed carrots stain the tray, and crusty, dried foods spackle the cracks.
 Get the picture?
 High chairs can get pretty gross in a hurry.
 When they come with contoured lines that make wiping easy, seat cushions that can be scrubbed or laundered, and dishwasher safe trays, cleaning is a breeze.
 An adjustable tray that fits snug to baby’s belly also prevents spills and speeds clean-up.

 Parents’ style preferences are going to vary, but most will want a comfortable seat and a design that either blends in with the decor or matches the other baby gear.
-There are pricey high chairs on the market, with chrome details, pneumatic lifts, and a $300 to $500 price tag.
-And, there are chairs in the $50 range, which may lack some of the durability and ease-of-use features.
+There are pricey high chairs on the market with chrome details, pneumatic lifts, and a $300 to $500 price tag.
+On the other hand, there are chairs in the $50 range, which may lack some of the durability and ease-of-use features.
 In our research, we found that a good chair can range in price from $100 to $300.
-After that, you’re mostly paying for design, or like we said earlier, the pneumatic lifts and bling.
+After that you’re mostly paying for design, or like we said earlier, the pneumatic lifts and bling.

 how we tested full-size high chairs

 We combed through page after page of user comments on Amazon, Babies R Us, and Diapers.com, watched video reviews, and read dozens of blogger reviews to narrow down the long list of high chairs to just a couple of dozen standouts.

 From there, we ruled out models without a five-point harness, locking wheels, a secure crotch post, and a sturdy base for added safety.